anttesoriero/MitigationsRepository/README.md

 Here is a link to the code in this repository.
 It might be easier for people to find it through the README - [Code](Front%20End%20Code/Mitigations%20Repository%20Actual)

 ## Sprint Plans
 After each sprint, this document will be updated with the sprints corresponding documentation file, as well as its burnup chart.
 These documents can also be found in either the [Documentation](Documentation) or [Burnup Spreadsheets](Burnup%20Spreadsheets) directory.
+Also, an export of our Trello board with PBI's for the burnup can be found here - [Trello Export](Burnup%20Spreadsheets/Mitigations%20Repository%20Trello%20-%20River%20Otters.csv)

 ##### Note: These plans are very much <ins>subject to change</ins> since this project is done in agile, and not completely planned from the start.
 These plans were also decided on in the [PID](Written%20Documents/Project%20Initiation%20Document%20-%20Michael%20Burke.pdf) before the project started.

 ### Sprint 0: